 The Reed is an undergraduate journal about existentialism published each spring by students at St. Olaf College that accepts submissions from undergraduates at any university.
-We accept essays, short stories, poetry, and visual art that pertain to existentialism.
-We define “existentialism” broadly, and will review anything that addresses canonical existentialist thinkers or themes commonly associated with the movement (e.g. absurdity, alienation, subjectivity, paradox, truth as metaphor, life as suffering, etc.).
+We accept essays, short stories, poetry, and visual art.
+We define “existentialism” broadly, and will review anything that addresses canonical existentialist thinkers or themes commonly associated with the movement (e.g. absurdity, alienation, subjectivity, paradox, truth as metaphor, life as suffering etc.).
 While Sartre, Camus, Heidegger, and de Beauvoir are frequently counted among the most influential existentialists, we have previously published submissions addressing the writings of Kierkegaard, Wittgenstein, Foucault, Dostoevsky, and more.
 We encourage unusual subjects!
 Feel free to contact us at firstname.lastname@example.org if you have any questions about the journal or submission details.

 Please read the submission requirements carefully.
 We cannot guarantee that your work will be considered if you do not follow them.

-• Written submissions must be sent as a Word document attached to an email to email@example.com.
+- Written submissions must be sent as a Word document or a Google Doc attached to an email to email@example.com.

-• All citation information must be in the Chicago style with footnotes.
+- All citation information must be in the Chicago style with endnotes.

-• Author contact information must be on a separate sheet in a separate file.
-This page should include your name, the institution where you are an undergraduate, your expected year of graduation, and your email.
+- Author contact information should be included in the body of your email.
+You should include your name, the institution where you are an undergraduate, your expected year of graduation, and your email.
 Please do not include author information on the individual pages of the submitted paper.